avocode/combokeys/README.md

-# Mousetrap
+# Combokeys

-Mousetrap is a simple library for handling keyboard shortcuts in Javascript.
+Combokeys is a simple library for handling keyboard shortcuts in Javascript.

 It is licensed under the Apache 2.0 license.